 Acteon’s services are in demand for UK projects as well as wind farms that are being constructed across the world.
-To deal with the demand we are not only building more equipment but also training up more people to take deliver the offshore operations.
-A key enabler for us to meet the demand is the cross-training and upskilling of our technicians and engineers from our oil and gas service lines to work in offshore wind.
+To deal with the demand we are not only building more equipment but also training more people to deliver the offshore operations.
+A key enabler for us to meet the demand is the cross-training and upskilling our technicians and engineers from our oil and gas service lines to work in offshore wind.
 Team members who previously would have been offshore on oil drilling rigs are now being deployed on wind farm installation vessels; a workplace they are equally comfortable and competent in.

 We believe that every challenge faced by our clients is an opportunity to innovate.
 The role of our team is to find the solution that identifies, and bridges clients’ needs with what Acteon can offer, and package it in a way that generates value for all involved through attractive commercial models.
 These solutions connect skills, technologies, products and services and are delivered through a single point of contact under a single contract.